 What has been accomplished

-The property has been renovated privately by the owners.
-They make the house available to the Moustaqbel Foundation at no cost.
-It is their personal gift to the Moustaqbel Foundation.
-After having lived in a rented place for one year with ten girls (2016-2017) a group of 27 girls moved into Dar Moustaqbel in September 2017.
-In 2018-2019 we had 42 girls on board.
-In 2019-2020 we have reached our maximum capacity of 55 girls.
+Growing while learning, Dar Moustaqbel has emerged as a special home with a solid culture of solidarity and curiosity.
+After having lived in a rented place for one year with ten girls (2016-2017), a group of 26 girls moved into Dar Moustaqbel in September 2017.
+A year later, in 2018-2019 we had 42 girls on board, and we reached our maximum capacity of 55 girls in September 2019.